top of page

 1 / 3

-of all food produced globally for human
+of all food produced globally for human consumption goes to waste

 40%

-of food waste comes from restaurants, grocery stores, and food service companies
+restaurants, grocery stores, food service companies

 14%